Will my website visitors be more likely to click on a red button or a green button?

 Divi Leads is a default feature built into the Divi Theme. so you can use it too!

-What is Divi Leads?
+- What is Divi split testing?

 Divi Leads is a full-feature split-testing (A/B testing) and conversion optimization system in the Divi Visual Builder.
 It allows you to display different versions of your webpage to different users in order to see which performs better.